 Extra Costs to Keep in Mind

-Even when you budget for chimney cleaning, there are often additional expenses that can catch people by surprise.
+Even if you have planned and budgeted the whole process properly, there are still some extras that can surprise you.
 For example, inspection fees can be separate.
 A basic visual inspection might cost around $100.
-However, Level 2 or Level 3 inspections—using cameras or checking hidden areas—can cost between $ 200 and $1,000 or more, depending on the complexity.
+But Level 2 or Level 3 inspections, using cameras or checking hidden areas, can increase to $200-$1,000.
+Moreover, the cost further increases depending on complexity.

 Then there are repair costs.
 If cracks, damaged liners, chimney caps, or flashing issues are found, expect more fees.
-A chimney cap repair typically costs between $150 and $300.
+A chimney cap repair might cost $150 to $300.
 A full liner replacement can cost $2,000 to $5,000.
-A major structural fix can also be this expensive.
+A major structural fix can also be expensive.

 Another cost is travel or emergency fees.
 This cost is often overlooked.
-If your home is far away, the company may charge an additional fee for emergency cleaning.
+If your home is far away, a company might add a fee for emergency cleaning.
 This can be $50 to $150 or more.

 Finally, seasonal demand plays a role.
 Prices usually go up during the fall or winter.
 This is because demand is high.
 Booking a service in the spring or summer can often be cheaper.